 Mark Skousen, PhD, discusses his innovative new textbook Economic Logic.
 The book, designed to present economics in a logical manner, begins by integrating economics with accounting and finance and then goes on to describe a unique four-stage model of the macroeconomy, which includes resources, production, distribution, and consumption or investment.
 In his book, Dr. Skousen also challenges the mainstream view that consumer spending leads to prosperity; demonstrating instead how savings and investments drive the economy.
 In this interview, Dr. Skousen also comments on the often counterintuitive nature of economics and describes how Austrian economic principles can be used to analyze today’s economic situation.

-Mark Skousen is a well-known American economist.
-He has taught economics and finance at several universities including Columbia Business School, Barnard College, Rollins College, and Columbia University.
+Mark Skousen is an economist, who has taught economics and finance at several universities including Columbia Business School, Barnard College, Rollins College, and Columbia University.
 He is the author of Economic Logic and Persuasion versus Force.
 He also writes for several investment newsletters, including Forecasts & Strategies.
 Skousen lectures and writes articles for several organizations, including the Cato Institute, the Foundation for Economic Education, and the Mont Pelerin Society.
 He holds a PhD in economics from George Washington University.

 Interview with Mark Skousen by Luis Figueroa Mark Skousen, PhD